Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Arriving at the Lake

 Further inside, a short detour leads to a quieter section near the lake.
-A monitor lizard moves through the water while birds can be heard almost continuously.
+Monitor lizards are often seen moving through the water while birds can be heard almost continuously.
 Compared to the outer paths, the pace here is noticeably slower, with fewer people and more space between them.

 The route concludes with a view overlooking the lake, the city skyline visible beyond the water, reinforcing the contrast between urban density and green space.